 Current Valley Royals Coaches

-Scott Svelander – Endurance Running Coach, Head Coach of Cross Country, JD Track & Field Coordinator
+Scott Svelander – Endurance Running Coach, Senior Coach of Cross Country, JD Track & Field Coordinator

 Scott Svelander is a level 3 NCCP certified coach in distance running.
 He has completed a bachelor’s degree in physical education from Simon Fraser University and completed the course requirements for a master’s degree in coaching studies from the University of Victoria.
 Scott was a long-time men’s distance coach for Simon Fraser University where he was fortunate to work with and learn from Canadian Master Coach Gerry Swan and SFU head coach Brit Townsend.
 Scott has also coached developing athletes at North Surrey Secondary School and Valley Royals.
 Athletes that Scott has worked with have represented British Columbia and Canada up to and including World Championships and Olympic Games.
 Scott has coached many Provincial teams at Canadian Championships, Western Canada Games, and Canada Games.
 He has also coached for Canada internationally.